MaxTianwen/WEB322_Assignment/README.md

 node index.js
 ```

-2. Open your browser to navigate to `http://localhost:3838`
+2. Open your browser and navigate to `http://localhost:3838`

 ## Revisions: